stnolting/neorv32/README.md

 "iCE40", "UltraPlus" and "Lattice Radiant" are trademarks of Lattice Semiconductor Corporation.

-"AXI4" and "AXI4-Lite" are trademarks of Arm Holdings plc.
+"AXI" and "AXI-Lite" are trademarks of Arm Holdings plc.

 ## Acknowledgement